kjpou1/ml_project_template/README.md

 For a detailed overview of the testing framework, including test categories, execution instructions, and coverage reports, refer to the [Test Suite Documentation](tests/README.md).
 This document provides insights into how the system is validated for robustness, correctness, and reliability across different components.

 ---

-This makes the reference **clear, professional, and concise** while maintaining readability.
----

 ## Contributing